Chrisa142857/Pathology-Image-Recognition-Review-PPT/README.md

 # Medical-Image-Recognition-Review
-Reviewing for Medical Image Recognition Works using PowerPoint
+Reviews for Medical Image Recognition Works using PowerPoint.

+This repo is a collection for some publications reviewing PPT.

+## Avaliable Publications: